Jsadamiec/automatic-octo-guacamole/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks

+Everyone is responsible for updating progress on their assigned task, and the group leader is responsible for anyone who doesn't submit for their update.

 ## How will will communicate difficulties with a task assigned to us